 The Inspiration for Retire Certain…

-Following a major career disruption, a startling late midlife realization that we weren’t on track to support our comfortable lifestyle for life from traditional stock and bond investments, and two giant bear markets in one decade, my husband and I began a wonderful adventure to create diversified income streams from investments and alternative assets.
+Following a major career disruption, a startling late midlife realization that we weren’t on track to support our comfortable lifestyle for life from traditional stock and bond investments, and the tech bust that saw the Nasdaq falling over 72%, my husband and I began a wonderful adventure to create diversified income streams from investments and alternative assets.